Stade de Reims: History

 Reims was reborn in July 1992 under the name Stade de Reims Champagne.
 The club began play in the Division d'Honneur and spent two seasons in the league before earning promotion to the Championnat National.
 Reims spent the final years of the century playing in National and the Championnat de France amateur.
 In November 1996, most of the club's items that were sold in the 1992 auction were re-acquired under the assistance of the Alain Afflelou retail chain.
 In July 1999, the club changed its name back to Stade de Reims and, after three years, were rewarded with professional status after earning promotion back to Ligue 2.

+The logo from 1999 until 2020.

 The club's return to Ligue 2 in 2002 was brief.
 Reims finished bottom of the league.
 In the next season playing in National, Reims won the league returning to Ligue 2.
 The club spent the next five seasons playing in the second division failing to finish in the top half of the table in every campaign.
 In the 2008–09 season, Reims were relegated from Ligue 2 and, like its previous relegation, responded by returning to the league after one season in National after finishing 2nd.
 Reims finished Ligue 2 as 10th in 2010–11 season.
 In the 2011–12 season, Reims finally finished the league as runner-up and returned to Ligue 1 after 33 years.

 On 14 May 2016, Reims were relegated to Ligue 2 after a four year stay in the top flight.
 On 16 August 2016, Real Madrid played a friendly against Reims to commemorate the 60th anniversary of the 1956 European Cup final which both teams were involved in.
 Real Madrid won 5–3.
 On 21 April 2018, Reims were promoted back to Ligue 1 after a two year absence finishing first and claiming the Ligue 2 title.

 In the 2018–19 season, Reims finished in 8th place, defeating champions Paris Saint-Germain 3–1 in the final game of the year.
 In the 2019–20 season, Reims were ranked in the 6th place, to qualify to the 2020–21 UEFA Europa League, and to play their first match in European competitions since 13 March 1963 against Feyenoord, which ended 1–1 in the 1962–63 European Cup.

 In the 2024–25 season, Reims reached the Coupe de France final against Paris Saint-Germain but lost 3–0.
 Meanwhile, they lost their last three Ligue 1 matches, dropping to 16th place, while a stoppage-time winner for Le Havre allowed them to surpass Reims in the standings on the final matchday.
 Reims then faced FC Metz in the relegation play-off and were defeated 3–1 at home after extra time, resulting in their brief relegation, until Lyon were administratively relegated due to financial reasons, leading to Reims surviving.
 However, after an appeal Lyon were relieved from relegation and Reims were relegated again.